Home > Residents > Culture, Leisure & Sports > Country Parks, Trails & Campgrounds > Country Parks & Trails > Useful Tips on Camping and Hiking

 The following link takes you to a list of comprehensive guidelines for hikers.

-The more adventurous can go biking at the mountain bike trails of certain country parks.
-However, you are required to have a permit for mountain biking in the designated areas.
-More details can be obtained on the following links.
+The more adventurous can go biking at the mountain bike trails in the designated areas of certain country parks.
+More details can be obtained from the following links.

 To get in touch with nature, you can go wild camping in the designated campsites, or you can go for a holiday camp when you want to take a few days off the stress of city life.